jongoly/jongoly/README.md

 - 👋 Hi, I’m @jongoly
 - 👀 I’m interested in developing websites & software
-- 🌱 I’m currently learning yii
+- 🌱 I’m currently learning developing websites
 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me ...